Compositional Separation of Control Flow and Data Flow: Operational Semantics

-In the future, we intend to explore computon processes in more detail.
-For now, we would just like to highlight that, due to the inherent concurrent nature of Petri nets, control tokens can arrive before data tokens (or viceversa).
-By having control ports separated from data ports, a transition only fires when both control tokens and data tokens are placed in their respective inports.
-This means that a computation unit is a passive construct with blocking behaviour which synchronises data and control before firing.
-After firing, a computation unit produces exactly one token in each of its outports.
+In the future, we intend to explore computon processes in more detail, e.g., by studying computon behaviour within symmetric monoidal categories \cite{master_petri_2020}.\footnote{The exploitation of symmetric monoidal categories to study concurrent behaviours in Petri nets started long before \cite{master_petri_2020}.
+Early works include \cite{meseguer_petri_1990}, \cite{degano_axiomatizing_1989} and \cite{sassone_category_1995}.} For now, we would just like to highlight that in the \emph{token game for computons}, due to the inherent concurrent nature of Petri nets, ``control tokens'' can arrive before ``data tokens'' (or viceversa).
+By implicitly having ``control places'' separated from ``data places'' in a net under $\mathcal{N}$, a transition only fires when both ``control'' and ``data'' tokens are placed in their respective input places.
+This means a transition is a passive construct with blocking behaviour which implicitly synchronises data and control before firing.
+After firing, it produces exactly one token in each corresponding output place.

-By the above, the e-inports and e-outports of a computon can be deemed as pre- and post-conditions, respectively.
-So, we can say that a computon is activated in some state of the world in which all pre-conditions hold, and its computation results in a change of the state of the world in which all post-conditions hold.